yongjianli-group/yongjianli-group.github.io/_pages/about.md

 - **modelchecker**
   Modelchecker is a high-performance formal verification engine designed for scalable and efficient hardware model checking.
 It supports cutting-edge techniques such as Bounded Model Checking (BMC) and Property Directed Reachability (PDR/IC3), and has been benchmarked to deliver competitive or even superior performance compared to existing open-source tools.

-  Built with flexibility and extensibility in mind, Modelchecker integrates seamlessly into formal verification flows, including [SymbiYosys (SBY)](https://github.com/YosysHQ/sby), enabling robust verification of complex Verilog designs.
-It has been successfully applied to industrial-scale designs such as [XiangShan Project](https://github.com/OpenXiangShan/XiangShan), showcasing its capability to handle real-world challenges in hardware verification.
+  Built with flexibility and extensibility in mind, modelchecker integrates seamlessly into formal verification flows, including [SymbiYosys (SBY)](https://github.com/YosysHQ/sby), enabling robust verification of complex Verilog designs.
+It has been successfully applied to industrial-scale designs such as [XiangShan](https://github.com/OpenXiangShan/XiangShan), showcasing its capability to handle real-world challenges in hardware verification.

   🔗 [GitHub Repository](https://github.com/ISCAS-modelchecker/modelchecker) | 📄 [Documentation](https://github.com/ISCAS-modelchecker/modelchecker/blob/main/README.md)